PetterTech/blog/content/posts/2012-10-04-powershell-function-for-enabling-a-user-for-lync-and-configure-settings.md

  .Parameter Conference
   The conference policy you want to associate the user with.
 Default is Conference .Parameter LineURI
-  If you want to specify a Line URI, do so in the format of tel:&lt;number> .Example
+  If you want to specify a Line URI, do so in the format of tel:<number>
+ .Example
   Enable-LyncUser user1
   This will enable user1 with default settings